-- 7.1 Commission contractors/partners must adhere to the following: - Contractors and partnering organizations shall use the Commission logo on printed materials, promotional information, products, etc. and must receive prior approval from the Commission's Executive Director or designee prior to the final printing or production of the product. - Organizations that use the Commission logo are required to submit samples of the final product to the Commission for their information and potential use. - □ The following language, or something very similar, is to be included on all printed materials, promotional information, products, etc., funded by the Commission: - ✓ "This program is made possible by a grant from the Stanislaus County Children and Families Commission." - ✓ "This program is made available through a grant from the Stanislaus County Children and Families Commission." - ✓ "This program is made available through a partnership with the Stanislaus County Children and Families Commission."
+- 7.1 Commission contractors/partners must adhere to the following: - Contractors and partnering organizations shall use the Commission logo on printed materials, promotional information, products, etc. and must receive prior approval from the Commission's Executive Director or designee prior to the final printing or production of the product. - Organizations that use the Commission logo are required to submit samples of the final product to the Commission for their information and potential use. - □ The following language, or something very similar, is to be included on all printed materials, promotional information, products, etc., funded by the Commission: - "This program is made possible by a grant from First 5 Stanislaus."

+- ✓ "This program is made available through a grant from First 5 Stanislaus." ✓ "This program is made available through a partnership with First 5 Stanislaus."